 Hearing loss is a decreased ability to hear.
-There are 2 types of hearing loss, conductive and sensorineural.
+There are two types: of hearing loss, conductive and sensorineural.
 There may also be a mixture of the two.

 Copyright © Nucleus Medical Media, Inc.

-Conductive hearing loss is caused by the interference or inability of sound to travel along the pathway from the outer to the middle or inner ear.
-This can include problems along the ear canal, ear drum, and the small internal bones.
+Conductive hearing loss is caused by problems that make it hard for sound to travel from the outer to the middle or inner ear, such as:

 Hearing loss may cause a decreased ability to hear:

 Call the doctor for any problems hearing.
 You should also call if there is:

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 An ear exam will be done.
 It may include:

 Images may be taken of the ears and surrounding structures.
 This can be done with: